 Are you looking to binge-watch some of your favorite childhood movies or occupy your children for a couple of hours?
 Disney+ might be the perfect solution.
-As a relatively new streaming service, there’s some confusion surrounding the cost of a Disney+ subscription.

 If you’re considering buying a subscription or even using a free trial, here’s what you should know about the price, plans, and different special features of the streaming service.